Xusheng Luo

 paper / video

-This paper explores automatic rapid LEGO prototyping, addressing the challenge of creating construction plans for customized LEGO designs, To simplify this process, the paper introduces a simulation-aided learning from demonstration (SaLfD) framework, enabling robots to learn and execute LEGO assembly and disassembly tasks from human demonstrations, successfully implemented and tested on a FANUC LR-mate 200id/7L robot.
+This paper introduces a simulation-aided learning from demonstration (SaLfD) framework, enabling robots to learn and execute LEGO assembly and disassembly tasks from human demonstrations, successfully implemented and tested on a FANUC LR-mate 200id/7L robot.

 safs_small Temporal Logic Task Allocation in Heterogeneous Multi-robot Systems